-The Deerpark or Maghernamush court cairn is one of the largest in Ireland.
-This fine but quite ruined monument is found on a high plateau on the north side of Lough Gill, and commands fine views across the lake and countryside.
 The site is easy to locate: follow the Calry road east from Sligo town, and the monument is signposted after about 4 miles with a carpark and local area map.
 Follow the trail and it is about a 20 minute walk to the court cairn.
+Information and map here.

 The monument has a huge central court, with access through a gap on the south side.
 The stone cairn is long gone, presumably used to build the many fine stone wall in the area, which enclosed the deerpark, which would have been a private hunting ground for the Gentry or Landlord.
 The west end of the court has a large chamber with a fallen lintel.
 The lintel, having stood over the entrance for thousands of years, was pushed off in 1920 by vandals.

 William Wakeman visited Deerpark in 1879 on his tour of Sligo, and the site remains pretty much in the same condition excepting two of the lintols have fallen.
 The double chambers at Deerpark and large court area are similar in size and design to Cloghanmore and Farranmacbride near Glencolumbkille in County Donegal, and I believe they both have the largest court areas in Ireland.
 Cloghanmore is an important site, the only Irish court cairn where megalithic art has been found.